highchair/artinruins-com/_property/189-angell-st-pvd.md

 ### Current Events

-The two houses are now apartment buildings for rent to students of Brown University and <span class="abbr">RISD</span>.
+The two houses are now privately-owned apartment buildings for rent to students of Brown University and <span class="abbr">RISD</span>.

 ### History